walterhiggins/WMPJS/book-outline.md

 Before we begin coding let's lay down some of the rules of the Snowball Fight mini-game.

 1. Players will each be allocated a number of snowballs when the game begins.
+2. Each player will be a member of a team.
+There can be up to 3 teams: red, blue and yellow.
+Each player's name appears in the color of their team.
-2. Players gain a point if they hit an opponent.
+3. Players gain a point if they hit an opponent.
-3. Players lose a point if they hit a member of their own team.
+4. Players lose a point if they hit a member of their own team.
-4. When the game starts, players will enter Survival Mode.
+5. When the game starts, players will enter Survival Mode.
 This is crucial to how the game works.
 When a player is hit by a snowball we need to be able to update the score.
 In creative mode, there's no way to listen for this event.
-5. When the game ends, players will return to the Game Mode they were in before the game started.
+6. When the game ends, players will return to the Game Mode they were in before the game started.
-6. A scoreboard of players and their scores will be displayed during the game.
+7. A scoreboard of players and their scores will be displayed during the game.
-7. A count-down timer (in seconds) will be displayed at the top of the scoreboard.
+8. A count-down timer (in seconds) will be displayed at the top of the scoreboard.
-8. At the end of the game, the scoreboard will remain on-screen for a few seconds so players can see the final score for each team/player.
+9. At the end of the game, the scoreboard will remain on-screen for a few seconds so players can see the final score for each team/player.

 ### Logistics
 For the game to work, players should be in close proximity to one another.
 Later in the chapter we'll construct a special arena for the game to make it more fun.
 Much of the fun of Minecraft mini-games comes from the anticipation of the game and the ceremony surrounding it.
 For example, many player vs. player mini-games have a holding area where players wait to jump into the mini-game or choose teams to participate in prior to the game starting.
 The mechanism for starting a game can vary from mini-game to mini-game.
 Initially we'll keep things simple - only the operator may start a Snowball Fight mini-game using the */js SnowballFight()* command.